Vinnovera/estrad/README.md

 This behaviour can be changed in the `Gulpfile.js`.

 The [JSHint][1] options can, and should, be changed using the `.jshintrc` file.

+### Build command
+To buld the files without starting a server or watcher you type:

+	gulp buld

+This will also build your `html` templates and output it to the folder `./html`.

+## Reverse proxy
+Estrad has reverse proxy functionality.
+To set up a path add it to `routes.json`.
+This can be a local resourse or cross domain.

+Any query parameters you add to the local request will be added to the proxy request.
+If you have added query parameters to the routed url in `routes.json` any local query parameters will replace them.

 [0]: https://github.com/gulpjs/gulp
 [1]: https://github.com/jshint/jshint/